raspberrypilearning/clone-wars/en/step_8.md

 --- /hint ---
 --- /hints ---

-+ Click on your orange sprite and add some code to make each orange clone drop, starting from the bat and falling towards the bottom of the stage.
++ Click on your `Orange` sprite and add some code to make each `Orange` sprite clone drop, starting from the `Bat` sprite and falling towards the bottom of the **Stage**.

 --- hints ---
 --- hint ---
-This code is almost the same as the code inside the lightning bolt, except that the orange should `go to`{:class="blockmotion"} the bat and it should move **down** the screen instead of up, but still using the `change y by`{:class="blockcontrol"} block.
+This code you want is almost the same as the code inside the `Lightning` sprite, except that the `Orange` sprite should `go to`{:class="blockmotion"} the `Bat` sprite's position, and it should use the `change y by`{:class="blockcontrol"} block to move downwards instead of upwards.
 --- /hint ---
 --- hint ---
 Here is the code you will need: